systemd/casync/README.md

 ## File Suffixes

 1. .catar → archive containing a directory tree (like "tar")
-2. .caidx → index file referring to a directory tree (i.e. a .catar object)
+2. .caidx → index file referring to a directory tree (i.e. a .catar file)
-3. .caibx → index file referring to a blob (i.e. any other object)
+3. .caibx → index file referring to a blob (i.e. any other file)
-4. .castr → hash object store directory (where we store objects under their hashes)
+4. .castr → chunk store directory (where we store chunks under their hashes)

 ## Operations on directory trees

 ```
 # casync digest /home/lennart
+# casync list /home/lennart
 ```

 ## Operations on archives